-The BRFSS is a series of telephone-based surveys of health-related risk behaviors, chronic health conditions, and use of preventive services; BRFSS sampling is designed to provide state-specific estimates (CDC, 2015).
-Like NHANES, it is also conducted by the CDC through the NCHS.
+The BRFSS is a series of telephone-based surveys of health-related risk behaviors, chronic health conditions, and use of preventive services; BRFSS sampling is designed to provide state-specific estimates (CDC, 2018).
+Like NHANES, it is also conducted by the CDC through NCHS.
 BRFSS began in 1984 with 15 states, and expanded nationwide in 1993.
 As of 2011, in addition to traditional landline subscribers, cell phone users are included in the sample frame.
 A question regarding kidney health was added starting in 2012-specifically, respondents are asked, "Has a doctor, nurse, or other health professional ever told you have kidney disease?
 Do NOT include kidney stones, bladder infection or incontinence (Incontinence is not being able to control urine flow)."
 Allowable responses were "yes", "no", and "not sure", with additional coding for "refused to answer" and "missing/not asked."
-Of the 475,687 respondents in 2012, only 202 respondents refused to answer (0.04%), three were missing, and 1,322 answered "not sure" (0.28%).
-Data from 2012-2015 are used in the 2017 ADR.
+The response rate for this question was very good.
+Of the 475,687 respondents in 2012, for example, only 202 respondents refused to answer (0.04%), three were missing, and 1,322 answered "not sure" (0.28%).
+Data from 2012-2016 are used in the 2018 ADR.